Ephy-kimotho/Travel-Journal/README.md

 # TRAVEL JOURNAL

-In this project I have built a  simple travel journal using React.
+I have built a simple travel journal app using React in this project.

 ## SCREENSHOT
 ![Screenshot](./src/assets/images/Travel-journal.png)